syncfusion-content/flutter-docs/Flutter/treemap/legend.md

 ## Show pointer

-You may show a pointer on the bar gradient legend while hovering over a tile using the `showPointerOnHover` property.
+You may show a pointer on the solid or gradient bar legend while hovering over a tile using the `showPointerOnHover` property.
 The default value of the `showPointerOnHover` property is `false`.

-N> It is applicable for gradient type bar legend.

 {% tabs %}
 {% highlight Dart %}